emcdona1/ocr_handwritten_labels/README.md

        downloaded image set.
 1. **Retrieve and save OCR data for your image set**.
-    1. Run the script `gather_ocr_data_from_cloud_platforms.py` pointing to the folder of images downloaded in the previous step.
+    1. Run the script `gather_ocr_data_from_cloud_platforms.py` pointing to the folder of images downloaded in the previous step, and the "occurrence_with_image_urls" file.
     1. (To cut down on cloud usage, the program attempts to find already existing ocr response objects, and any OCR responses generated will be saved in the `ocr_responses` folder, with one subfolder for each cloud platform.)
+For a brand-new set of images, this script will take 23-30 seconds per image.
     1. The file "occurrence_with_ocr-<yyyy_mm_dd-hh_mm_ss>.csv" will be saved in the folder `test_results`.
     1. To generate annotated images for each image and cloud platform, e.g. if you want